Brian1226/Priority-Queue/Specification.md

 1. The user selects the note they want to delete
 2. The user clicks on the "Delete note" option
 3. The app displays a message, asking the user to either confirm or cancel the action
-4. The user clicks on the "confirm" option
+4. The user clicks on the "Confirm" option
 5. The app deletes the selected note